yshi20/3DGAUnet/README.md

 ### Pipeline

-Basically I already put the `chair` dataset and a trained model as an example in `volumetric_data` and `outputs` folders.
-You can directly go to the training or evaluation part.
-But I still give a complete pipeline here.

 #### Data

 Volumetric data in .mat format should be placed in'/src/volumetric_data/', and change the directory in 'paramt.py' accordingly.